 Travel book reviews

 Apart from moleskins and iPods, a good book is an essential companion for long journeys.
-And what book could be better than one about travelling?
+And what book could be better than one about traveling?
 I’ve read a fair bit of travel books in my days.
-Guides such as Lonely Planet provide great facts for a traveller while you’re on the road and have saved me on numerous occasions, but they are rarely inspiring.
+Guides such as Lonely Planet provide great facts for a traveler while you’re on the road and have saved me on numerous occasions, but they are rarely inspiring.
 In fact, boring would be a more suitable description.
 So put down your overly expensive Lonely Planet brick bible and browse the shelves containing personal travel stories.

-The best kind of travel litterature is where the writer travels both internal and external, describing the travel experience while analyzing the situation and gaining a bit of insight along the way.
+The best kind of travel literature is where the writer travels both internal and external, describing the travel experience while analyzing the situation and gaining a bit of insight along the way.
 I seldom need to know the exact number of steps in Notre Dame or the height of the Empire State Building, but a nice story about the buildings is always welcome.
 That’s why I tend to read a lot of travel stories in addition to the usual guides.

 My favorite authors each have a unique voice.
 Bruce Chatwin is often dry, detached and philosophical, but still childishly curious about the world.
 Reading about Bill Bryson’s adventures in the outback gives me visions of a jolly Santa Claus roaming western Australia.
 And so on.

-Sometimes my friends ask me for advice on travel litterature.
+Sometimes my friends ask me for advice on travel literature.
 That’s why I will start to write a few lines about some of my personal favorites.
 If book reviews ain’t your cup of tea, feel free to skip these upcoming entries.